On Post-Selection Inference in A/B Tests: Confidence interval, Variance reduction and Cold start

 and the posterior variance by

-\citet{sellke2001calibration} derived a bound for $P(H_1|\Delta)$ when the distribution of $\mu$ under $H_1$ is assumed to be ``local,'' which is a uni-modal distribution centered at 0 with both decaying tails. \footnote{See \cite{sellke2001calibration} for the exact technical assumption.
-This is not so important in our context, as we will be focusing on the empirical performance of the method, not so much about the theoretical property.}
+\citet{sellke2001calibration} derived a bound for $P(H_1|\Delta)$ when the distribution of $\mu$ under $H_1$ is assumed to be ``local,'' which is a uni-modal distribution centered at 0 with both decaying tails\footnote{See \cite{sellke2001calibration} for the exact technical assumption.
+This is not so important in our context, as we will be focusing on the empirical performance of the method, and not so much on its theoretical properties.}

 where $z$ is the $p$-value of the two-sided hypothesis test.
-For any given prior odds $p/(1-p)$, \eqref{ref:localh1b} bounds the posterior odds, hence the posterior $P(H_1|\Delta)$.
+For any given prior odds $p/(1-p)$, \eqref{ref:localh1b} bounds the posterior odds, and hence the posterior $P(H_1|\Delta)$.
 We then use this to bound both posterior mean and variance in \eqref{eq:meanub} and \eqref{eq:varub}.
 For negative $\Delta$, we get the lower bound for posterior mean and upper bound for posterior variance.
 We use these bounds as if they are the posterior mean and variance themselves.
+Empirical study from real experiment data later in the paper will show that this method works surprisingly well for properly chosen prior odds.